 Subconscious Mind

-In the case of dependence, a learned behavior such as drinking alcohol fixates in the subconscious.
-Even when a person consciously understands that the behavior has become unhealthy and has decided to change, when this fixation happens, it can be difficult to break free of the addictive pattern.
+The subconscious mind contains our memories, beliefs, habitual patterns, and past learnings.
+In the case of dependence and addiction, a learned behavior, such as drinking alcohol, fixates in the subconscious.
+Even when a person consciously understands that the behavior has become unhealthy and has decided to change, it can be challenging to break free of the addictive pattern.

-Symptoms of Addiction
+Hypnosis for Symptoms of Addiction

 It can be difficult for a person in the grips of dependence to admit to themselves or others that they have a problem.
-Recognizing that there is an issue and that they need help is the first step towards positive change.
+Recognizing that there is an issue and that they need help is the first step toward positive change.
+Dependence is deeply connected with subconscious causes and motivations, making hypnosis for addiction an effective solution for people experiencing the effects of substance misuse and other addictive behaviors.

 - Inability to stop a behavior despite negative consequences

-- Craving and mental obsession
+- Cravings and mental obsessions

 - Needing increasing quantities of a substance to achieve the desired effect